cs264sp25/proj-flashcards-app/README.md

 This project uses [Convex](https://convex.dev/) for the backend.
 You need to create a free account.

+## Serverless Python

+Although not used in this project, I've included the possibility to use serverless python functions.
+To that end, I've included a `serverless-python` folder with a simple hello-world API.
+It uses the Serverless Framework and the AWS provider.
+For more information on how to use it, please refer to the [README](serverless-python/hello-api/README.md) in the `serverless-python` folder.

 ## Run locally

 To run the application: